FangjiW/BBMOCBS-approx/README.md

 # BB-MO-CBS-approx

 To compile:
 We C++ implemented BB-MO-CBS-pex, BB-MO-CBS-k, BB-MO-CBS-approx , as well as re-implemented BB-MO-CBS.
-We implemented eager-solution update for BB-MO-CBS-$\varepsilon$, BB-MO-CBS-pex, and BB-MO-CBS-k, and conflict-based merging for BB-MO-CBS-pex and BB-MO-CBS-k.
+We implemented eager-solution update for BB-MO-CBS-approx, BB-MO-CBS-pex, and BB-MO-CBS-k, and conflict-based merging for BB-MO-CBS-pex and BB-MO-CBS-k.

 The low level of BB-MO-CBS and BB-MO-CBS-approx are implemented with BOA* for bi-objective domains and NAMOA*dr for $\geq3$-obejctive domains.